-Yes, if you observe or determine that it is more likely than not that the student committed an academic integrity violation then you must report it to the Academic Integrity Office.
-Following this protocol ensures that the student receives the appropriate due process and that any sanctions applied are consistent and consideration for multiple offenses has been reviewed.
+Yes, if you observe or determine that it is more likely than not that the student committed an academic integrity violation then you must report it to the Academic Integrity Office, using the instructions on this website.
+Following this protocol ensures that the student receives the appropriate due process and that any sanctions applied are consistent and consideration for multiple offenses is reviewed.

 The time it takes to report a violation will vary from student to student.
 While it is difficult to put a definitive time on the reporting process, the Academic Integrity Office goal is to support the faculty by providing a process that is both efficient and effective for instructors.
-Once you have communicated the violation, supplied your collected evidence, discussed any details with the Academic Integrity Officer your role is finished, unless the student request a hearing appeal.
+Once you complete the steps listed in the faculty reporting instructions tab on this site and submit the violation to the AIO, the majority of your work is finished, unless the student request a hearing appeal.

-What will happen to the academic integrity violation once I have reported it to the AIO office?
+5-What will happen to the academic integrity violation once I report it to the AIO office?

 If there are any follow-up questions to your report, the Academic Integrity Officer will contact you for clarifications.
 Additionally, the Academic Integrity Officer may contact you to discuss your recommended or other possible sanctions.
 If the student requests an academic integrity appeal hearing, you will be contacted about participating in that event.